Reddish: Governance

 following the middle of the Tame as far as Denton Brook at Reddish; and so following Denton Brook and a tributary as far as Thornley Lane South; and then following Thornley Lane as far as Nico Ditch; and following Nelstrop Road as far as the turf-pits between Heaton Norris and Reddish (these are lost); and from there following Black Brook as far as near the conjunction of the waters of the Tame and Goyt.

 However, Black Brook cannot be le Merebroke as it does not flow to the Tame, but joins Cringle Brook, which flows into the Mersey several miles away via Chorlton Brook.
 With this exception, Crofton's interpretation of the 1322 boundaries matches those shown on Ordnance Survey maps of the 19th century.

+In 1866, Reddish became a separate civil parish.
 Reddish became an urban district in 1894.
 By 1901 the neighbouring County Borough of Stockport had effectively run out of land, and was overflowing into abutting districts.
 In 1901, after petitioning the Local Government Board, Stockport expanded into several areas including the whole of Reddish, described by Arrowsmith as Stockport's "greatest prize".
 Stockport gained Reddish's tax income and building land, and in return Reddish received several civic amenities.
 A council school opened in 1907, and a combined fire station, free library, and baths opened in stages during 1908 (Cronin identifies a small building at the rear as a mortuary).
 The council opened new municipal parks at Mid Reddish (on land presented by Houldsworth) and at South Reddish.
 A park at North Reddish followed, described in 1932 as "recently laid out, provid(ing) a number of horticultural features combined with recreation facilities, and illustrat(ing) the layout of a modern recreation park".
 At that time, the Stockport Canal and the Reddish Iron Works made up two of the park's boundaries.

-The separate civil parish was merged into Stockport parish in 1935.
+The separate civil parish was merged into Stockport parish on 1 April 1935.
+In 1931, the parish had a population of 15,463.
 Reddish's position north of the Tame means it was historically part of Lancashire.
-On the merger with Stockport in 1901 the boundary between Lancashire and Cheshire was moved to place it in Cheshire.
+On the merger with Stockport in 1901, the boundary between Lancashire and Cheshire was moved to place it in Cheshire.
 In 1974 Stockport and several adjacient territories became a unified metropolitan borough in the newly created metropolitan county of Greater Manchester.